Justwhittaker/MusicHub/README.md

 ---

 For the UX on this project I wanted to create a simple and user friendly site.
 My target audience is young and mature adults. <br>
-The site also allows for Profeesional Chefs to share some of thier awards winning recipes but also for the student to swap their quick fixes even grandmas can leave their family recipes down for everyone to enjoy!!
+The site also allows for Professional  Chefs to share some of their awards winning recipes but also for the student to swap their quick fixes even grandmas can leave their family recipes down for everyone to enjoy!!

-* **Testing his/her/their Cooking abilites** with **quick searches** within the **Category** they are looking for.
+* **Testing his/her/their Cooking abilities** with **quick searches** within the **Category** they are looking for.
 * **Being excited** to find new recipes and **share** their own.
 * Get a **inspiration** for cooking out of the box.
 * **Keep adding more and more recipes** to the website **again & again**.